AGAINST PLANTER COMPACTION

-FWD kits are only available as factory options on 60-foot DB and 1775NT machines, but LDM's retro-fit kits now allow this option to be added onto all 1790, 1795, 1770NT, 1775NT, DB and BB custom configurations.
-The table below provides specific information for each model.
-Please note, we are constantly adding new kits to our lineup so if the model you are requesting isn’t shown below, please give us a call.
+FWD kits are only available as factory options on John Deere's 60-foot DB and 1775NT machines, but LDM's retro-fit kits now allow this option to be added onto all 1790, 1795, 1770NT, 1775NT, DB and BB custom configurations.
+The table below provides specific information for each John Deere model.
+Please note, we are constantly adding new kits to our lineup so if the model you are requesting isn’t shown below, please contact us.
 Likewise, on the Deere/Bauer frames over the years there were many custom row & spacing configurations that were built that are not listed below.
 Please give us a call and we can also help you with those machines.

 CASE IH KITS